Chloe-O/Nandi-Store/README.md

 # Nandi Store

-For this project, I have used HTML, CSS, Django, JQuery.
+For this project I have created an E-commerce store which focuses on selling houseplants, users can visit the site and purchase different houseplants as a registered user or guest.

 [Link to my deployed site on Heroku](https://nandi-store.herokuapp.com/)